HyoungsungKim/coursera/Cloud Computing Concepts, Part 1/Week2.md

 #### Group Membership Protocol

 - Multiple processes might find out about this failure, but we need to ensure that at least one non-faulty process finds out about this failure.
-- What it does, it can then use the dissemination component to disseminate this information to ther other processes quickly
+- What it does, it can then use the dissemination component to disseminate this information to the other processes quickly

 ### 2.2  Failure Detectors